 Not all substitute teachers are bad.
+Most are amazing.

 I used to be a substitute teacher when I first began my career in education.

-The best substitutes are always taken first, because of their rarity.
+The best substitutes are always taken first.

 So what do we do when we have to be out of the classroom?

-When we return to class, we cringe when we read the sub’s report.
+Many times, when we return to class, we cringe when we read the sub’s report.

 It lists the names of all the students who were bad for the sub.
-When we ask the class about what happened, we hear stories of how the sub got frustrated and started yelling, or how he/she humiliated a student in front of the class, and we promise ourselves that we are never going to be sick again.
+When we ask the class about what happened, we often hear stories of how the sub got frustrated and started yelling, or how he/she humiliated a student in front of the class, and we promise ourselves that we are never going to be sick again.

 This is why I hardly took a day off.